scheeloong/scheeloong.github.io/_contents/02-research.md

 * Step 1: What is the problem?
 What is the type of data we are working with?
 * Step 2: Modelling.
 What model should we use?
 What are the potential abilities of this model?
 * Step 3: How do we feasible train the model given our data?
 * Step 4: Evaluation.
-How do we evaluate how well this model has learnt and excute its potential abilities ?
+How do we evaluate how well this model has learnt and execute its potential abilities ?

 Machine Learning Models: (not mutually exclusive)
 * Kernel Machines, Support Vector Machines: Being as far away from decision boundary as possible.